7 Steps of Project Discovery Phase You Should Know to Avoid Failure

 New products demand innovative ideas.
 The software development Discovery Phase always explores such questions as: What innovations can be adopted with the new product?
 What features can you use to improve your operations and customer experience?
 Due to the market, competitors, and user analyses, you understand what works best and what may be possible next.

 Investing in technologies improves your business.
-It innovates, adapts the idea to the modern market demand for a superior sales and customer experience that drives acquisition, retention, and increased value.
+It innovates, and adapts the idea to the modern market demand for a superior sales and customer experience that drives acquisition, retention, and increased value.

 Focus on user needs

-As we build digital products, we know everything about them: how they work, capabilities, and resolutions.
+As we build digital products, we know everything about them: how they work, their capabilities, and resolutions.
 We make decisions based on our assumptions.
 Meanwhile, we forget about our users and can’t imagine what it’s like not to have all this knowledge.
 A Project Discovery Phase determines your user, captures users’ capacities, and creates a user flow.
 It is a connection between a value proposition and customers’ real needs.

 For example, creating a clickable prototype and gathering actionable feedback before the development starts, committing large sums of money to the venture.
 For budget-oriented companies, the choice should be obvious.